If you’re visiting the Maltese islands and want to stay connected to the internet (and mobile telephony), don’t worry – it’s easy and straightforward.

 Has your mobile phone stopped working?
 Or perhaps you lost your smartphone after a day at the beach?
 It’s easy to get a replacement phone in Malta, with mobile shops practically in every town.

-Electronics shops all offer mobile phones from stock as do GO, Vodafone and Melita outlets.
+Electronics shops all offer mobile phones from stock as do GO, EPIC and Melita outlets.
 You can find these shops in Valletta, Sliema, St. Julians, Birkirkara and in many other locations.

 Get the best travel tips from Malta Uncovered delivered to you in bite-sized chunks by email.
 (Unsubscribe at any time!)